vasugupta1/ObsidianGoogleCalanderPlugin/README.md

 A plugin that syncs your Obsidian daily notes with Google Calendar events.

+## Recommended Plugins

+For the best experience, this plugin works alongside these popular Obsidian plugins:

+- **[Calendar](https://github.com/obsidianmd/obsidian-calendar-plugin)** - Creates daily notes automatically and provides a calendar view
+- **[Dataview](https://github.com/blacksmithgu/obsidian-dataview)** - Query and display your daily notes with events
+- **[Day Planner](https://github.com/ivan-lednev/obsidian-day-planner)** - Time-blocking and task management with a visual timeline

+These plugins work together to create a powerful daily planning workflow where events sync seamlessly between your daily notes and Google Calendar.

 ## Features

 - **Two-way sync** - Sync events between Obsidian daily notes and Google Calendar